kundajelab/bpnet/README.md

 <img src="./docs/theme_dir/bpnet/dna-words.png" alt="BPNet" style="width: 600px;"/>

-Specifically, it tries to answer the following questions:
+Specifically, it aims to answer the following questions:
 - What are the sequence motifs?
 - Where are they located in the genome?
 - How do they interact?